-This device helps us see that we have at least three different ideas of public value that could be distinguished from private value as it is usually understood in economic theory.
-There is the idea of public value that is associated with a collective deciding to use government powers to advance particular ideas of what we owe to one another, and what we could do together to build a good and just society as we have collectively defined these terms through democratic processes.
+This matrix suggests there are at least three different ideas of public value that could be distinguished from private value as it is usually understood in economic theory.
+There is the idea of public value that is associated with a collective deciding to use government powers to advance particular ideas of what we owe to one another as citizens, and what we could do together to build a good and just society as we have collectively defined these terms through democratic processes.
 There is the idea that public value could include a collective decision to advance the material interests of some similarly situated groups of individuals deemed worthy of support either as an act of charity or justice.
-And there is an idea of public value as the publicly oriented values held by individuals that could serve as the basis for social, civic, or political action taken either by individuals, or by civic groups, or through political action.
+And there is an idea of public value as the publicly oriented values held by individuals that cause them to take social, civic, or political action independently or through civic groups or political action.

-There are two more complications that need to be sorted out.
-The first is the question about what kinds of collective arbiters of value are sufficiently public to count as an arbiter of public value.
-The second is to ask whether one could also describe the advancement of the individual material welfare of citizens through market economies could be viewed as publicly valuable.
-At the risk of opening several large cans of worms, I essay brief answers below.
+Two questions remain.
+The first is the question about of kinds of collectives are sufficiently public to count as arbiters of public value.
+The second is whether the advancement of the individual material welfare of citizens through market economies could be viewed as public value creation.

-One of the crucial distinctions made above is between the individual as the arbiter of value, and a collective as an arbiter of value.
-But one must also make a distinction among different kinds of collectives and the things that they might value.
-Foremost in the conception of public value is defined when the body politic, acting through various democratic process to decide whether and how to use the authority and the money of the state to advance particular purposes.
-As noted above, that could involved a choice to advance the individual economic welfare of particular situated groups.
-But there is also an important social realm within which individuals with individually held public values can voluntarily form collectives to pursue those values with or without the help of government.
-This could be described broadly as the realm of social or civic or political action that has not yet been embraced in public policy.
-The continuing collective discussion about what values we ought to hold as individuals, and how those values ought to be reflected in civic and political action as well as in government policy is a realm within which social and public values are asserted, and acted upon, to change the material conditions of life in our society.
-The realm of civil society is a realm in which an important discussion about public value can be held.
-But it is a bit different than the discussion that occurs in politics and government once government power has been engaged.
-In this paper we will concentrate primarily on the most restricted version of public value: the definition that puts democratic processes resulting in public policy commitments at the center.
-But there is much that is important and useful in discussing a concept of public value that is bidding to become enshrined in public policy, or that is serving as an animating and legitimating principle for collective action in the social and civic as well as the political sphere.
+In answer to the first question, the primary conception of public value is defined when the body politic acts through various democratic process to decide whether and how to use the authority and the money of the state to advance particular purposes.
+As noted above, that could involve a choice to advance the individual material welfare of particular situated groups.
+But there is also a social realm within which individuals with individually held public values can voluntarily form collectives to pursue those values with or without the help of government.
+This realm of civil society contains a continuing collective discussion about what values citizens ought to hold as individuals and how those values ought to be reflected in civic and political action as well as in government policy.
+Within this realm, social and public values are asserted and acted upon, with real effects on the material conditions of life in a society.
+But these conversations and actions can be distinguished from the conversations and actions that occur in politics and government once government power has been engaged.
+For the purposes of this paper, the discussion will concentrate primarily on the most restricted version of public value: the definition that puts democratic processes resulting in public policy commitments at the center.
+But there is much that is important and useful in discussing concepts of public value that are bidding to become enshrined in public policy or serving as an animating and legitimating principles for collective action in the social and civic as well as the political sphere.